epicentre-msf/fieldmaps/README.md

 ## Installation

-You can install the development version of like so:
+You can install the development version of fieldmaps via the `{pak}`
+package:

 ``` r
 pak::pak("epicentre-msf/fieldmaps")